Guided Super-Resolution as Pixel-to-Pixel Transformation: Experimental Results

 For our method, we train the mapping $f_{\boldsymbol{\theta}}$ on batches of 32 low-resolution pixels/blocks, using the ADAM optimiser~\cite{adam} with learning rate 0.001.
 We centre the image values and normalise them to unit standard deviation, for both the source and the guide image.
 If the guide has more than one channel, we normalise them separately.
 Pixel coordinates $\mathbf{x}_n$ are rescaled to the interval $[-0.5,0.5]$.
 We train for 32'000 iterations (independent of the upsampling factor), which takes about 120 seconds for a $\times 8$ upsampling on a standard GPU (Nvidia GTX 1080 Ti).
+The implementation of our method is available online \footnote{\url{https://github.com/riccardodelutio/PixTransform}}.

 As quantitative error metrics we use the Mean Squared Error (MSE) and the Mean Absolute Error (MAE), both in the original units of the respective datasets (pixel disparity for depth, metres for tree height).
 Moreover, we also measure the Percentage of Bad Pixels (PBP) as defined in \cite{Ham2018}: